BelaPlatform/bela_newBlog/docs/_posts/2018-04-13-conductive-ink-synthesiser-paper-circuits.markdown

 {% include single-image.html fileName="conductive-ink/p-4.jpg" %}

 To get the instrument working with Bela I attached the wires now coming from the top of each strip to the 5v pin, and the wires coming from the bottom of each strip to a GND pin.
-I then attached two more wires to analogue pins 1 & 2 to use as wipers.
+I then attached two more wires to analogue pins 0 & 1 to use as wipers.
 The wipers send different voltages to the Bela depending on where they are touched along each strip.
 To make sound, I loaded a super simple Pure Data patch onto Bela using the IDE.
-The patch is a slightly edited version of one of the [Bela example projects](https://github.com/BelaPlatform/Bela/tree/master/examples/08-PureData) and it just creates a sine tone at a suitable frequency and uses analogue pins 1 & 2 to control frequency and amplitude.
+The patch is a slightly edited version of one of the [Bela example projects](https://github.com/BelaPlatform/Bela/tree/master/examples/08-PureData) and it just creates a sinetone at a suitable frequency and uses analogue pins 0 & 1 to control frequency and amplitude.
 <br />
 <br />

 {% include single-image.html fileName="conductive-ink/pure-data.png" %}

-As I’m primarily a musician and fairly new to Pure Data and electronics, I stuck with the basic PD patch for the moment and added a bit of crunchy overdrive and reverb in my DAW when recording the above video.
-I'm sure more advanced PD users will be able to create similar or more interesting effects and synth sounds within the patch!
+I’m primarily a musician and fairly new to Pure Data and electronics, so to begin with I stuck with a basic PD patch, and added a bit of crunchy overdrive and reverb in my DAW when recording the above video.
+One slightly tricky step to deal with was mapping the values of the analog input to the frequency range I wanted for the sinetone.
+This involved a couple of steps including shifting the range and then converting it to be exponential instead of linear.
+The patch above shows a version that takes care of everything.
+If you'd like to try it yourself you can download the [patch here](https://github.com/roberthjack/Bela-examples/tree/master/Pure-data/conductive-ink-synth).
 <br />
 <br />